ojpocat/cold-pizza/README.md

 Additionally, this project highlighted the inherent difficulty of predicting subjective outcomes such as well-being or happiness.

-Overall, our models performed better than random guessing, as the accuracy would be 0.33934 and mean squared error would be 0.8734, and our models performed between 0.5 and 0.7 accuracy and
+Overall, our models performed better than random guessing, which would be an accuracy of 0.33934 and a mean squared error of 0.8734.
+Our models performed with an accuracy between 0.5 and 0.7 and a MSE between 0.4 and 0.3, much better than random guessing.

 ## Conclusion